FAQ: What does a coach do?

 Self-Reflection and Mindset Shifts:

-• Through talking to an independent, supportive and objective coach, Jessica explores beliefs about leadership and her own capabilities.
+Through conversation with an independent, supportive, and objective coach, Jessica explores beliefs about leadership and her own capabilities.

 Feedback and Communication Skills: